One Hundred Songs of England

 Copyright: 1914

-There is an extensive text preceeding the printed music with detailed notes on each song.
+There is an extensive text preceding the printed music with detailed notes on each song.
 I may at some point transcribe that and place it here.

 Contents: